 How to Apply

-- How to Apply: Aspirants can fill the online application form to apply for the studentship.
+- How to Apply: Aspirants can fill out the online application form to apply for the studentship.

 - Supporting Documents: Candidates must submit a copy of the following required documents along with the application, i.e., an ID card, a passport photo in JPG format, a CV, and academic records.

-- Admission Requirements: Aspirants must fulfil the required conditions for the applied degree field at Glendon.
+- Admission Requirements: Aspirants must fulfill the required conditions for the applied degree field at Glendon.

 - Language Requirement: Applicants must provide evidence of English language ability through various certificates like GMAT, IELTS or TOEFL, etc.

 The Government of Canada provides a worth of up to $3,000 to the talented and outstanding scholars via the Bursaries for post-secondary studies in French.